designstem/projects/frequency/index.md

 <f-fade v-if="get('c') == 0">

 Really?
-Like *really really really*?
+Are you completely sure?

 </f-fade>